kurron/jvm-development-environment/README.md

 xedhat                    not created (virtualbox)
 ```

-By default, `xubuntu` is the default but you can also run `vagrant up xedhat` to run
+`xubuntu` is the default but you can also run `vagrant up xedhat` to run
 another distribution.
 You can run concurrent instances if you have the hardware and the need.

 ## Upgrading